We get asked a lot if air springs can pair safely with weight distribution bars, and how to set up the two so that they work together correctly.

-The downward force of heavy trailer tongue weight causes the front of your vehicle to lighten up and rise as the vehicle pivots over the rear axle.
-This causes the vehicle’s weight to be unbalanced and steering traction will be lost.
-This is a dangerous situation because of the lack of control and fishtailing of the trailer.
+It’s a good question because, as we’ve all felt at one time or another, the downward force of heavy trailer tongue weight can cause the front of your vehicle to lighten up and rise as the vehicle pivots over the rear axle.
+This causes the vehicle’s weight to be unbalanced and steering traction will be lost, resulting in a dangerous situation due to the lack of control and fishtailing of the trailer.

-Weight distribution bars used with Air Lift air helper springs (also called air bags) provide maximum stability and control of your towing vehicle and trailer.
+Weight distribution bars can be added to your towing set-up and paired with Air Lift air helper springs to provide maximum stability and control of your towing vehicle and trailer.
 Air Lift air springs provide load assistance for your sagging vehicle, and the weight distribution bars redistribute the load and balance your vehicle.

 When adding cargo to the vehicle or trailer, do not compensate for inadequate suspension by using higher rated bars, or readjusting the bars, as this will cause for an unbalanced vehicle.
 Use additional air pressure in your air springs to bring the vehicle back to the correct height.